GraphinityLab/GraphinityLab/README.md

 ## 🧠 Who We Are

 > We’re a **full-stack digital lab** blending ✨ design magic with backend ⚙️ power.
-> From dynamic SaaS platforms to immersive portfolio sites, we bring your ideas to life — faster, smarter, and bolder.
+> From dynamic SaaS platforms to immersive portfolio sites, we bring your ideas to life; faster, smarter, and bolder.

 ### 💼 What We Build